 MNsure: Expect An Average Hike Of 4.5 Percent In 2015The cost of getting health insurance through MNsure next year is going up -- but it will still be among the lowest in the country.
-Minnesotans who get insurance through the state's health exchange can enroll for next year beginning Oct.
+Minnesotans who get insurance through the state's health exchange can enroll for next year beginning Nov.
 15. Even though the rates are low for some people, others could see big rate hikes.

 Early Snapshot Of 2015 MNsure Premiums Coming Up The state Commerce Department is preparing to release an early snapshot of 2015 premium rates for policies that will be sold on Minnesota's health insurance exchange, MNsure.

 Minn.
 Insurance Companies Oppose Obama's Extension Minnesota's largest private insurance companies are opposing President Barack Obama's plan to let people keep existing insurance for at least a year under his health care law.

 DeLaSalle RB Williams Has Sights On State TitleChris Williams is the talented and explosive running back from DeLaSalle High School in Minneapolis.
 “I like to get to the end zone, so I just try everything to get to the end zone, every play,” Williams said.
 Walk him and you can see why teammates follow him.
 Williams didn't grow up privileged, and he did not forget where he grew up.